UKCloud/documentation/articles/vmware/vmw-gs.md

 ## Overview

-If you're new to UKCloud, you'll probably have received this guide as part of your welcome email.
+If you're new to UKCloud, you'll probably have received a link to this guide as part of your welcome email.
 It will help you to get started using UKCloud for VMware.

 The *Getting Started Guide* provides an overview of UKCloud for VMware and gives you basic information about how to log in and set up your environment.